Zengo Yoshida: Political career

 On 30 August 1939, Yoshida became Navy Minister under the cabinet of Prime Minister Abe Nobuyuki.
 He continued in the same position under the administrations of Yonai Mitsumasa and Konoe Fumimaro.
-As Navy Minister, Yoshida was vehement in his opposition to signing of the Tripartite Pact between Japan, Nazi Germany and fascist Italy.
+As Navy Minister, Yoshida was vehement in his opposition to signing of the Tripartite Pact between Imperial Japan, Nazi Germany, and Fascist Italy.
 He also strongly opposed the idea of war against the United States.
 He was forced to resign due to illness and opposition to the pact on 5 September 1940, just before the arrival of the negotiating team from Germany, and the treaty went ahead despite his strong misgivings.

 Yoshida was promoted to full admiral on 15 November 1940 and was made a member of the Supreme War Council.
 After the start of World War II, Yoshida was assigned a combat command, and took control of the China Area Fleet from November 1942.
 In December 1943 he became commandant of the Naval Staff College, and from May 1944 was commander of the Yokosuka Naval District.
 He entered the reserves in June 1945.

 Yoshida died in November 1966, and his grave is at the Tama Cemetery in Fuchū, Tokyo.